aol/cyclops/cyclops-trampoline/readme.md

 ## Simulating coroutines and continuations

-Trampolines can be used to interleaving the execution of different functions on the same thread, in a generic if ugly way
+Trampolines can be used to interleave the execution of different functions on the same thread, in a generic if ugly way

 	List results;
 	@Test